Start the interactive login flow docker login azure

 You can create a new Azure File Share combined with the required Azure Storage Account using

 # create a new Azure File Share (aci-test-volume) # and the necessary Azure Storage Account (acidockerstorage) docker volume create aci-test-volume --storage-account acidockerstorage

 Having the volume in place, we can run stateful applications in ACI as shown in the next section.

-Multi-container applications in ACI with Docker-Compose
+Run multi-container applications in ACI with Docker Compose

 Many teams use Docker Compose for the inner-loop.
 You can spin-up multi-container apps with inter-container communication quickly using Docker Compose.